Andrew Zimmern's Favorite 'Bizarre Foods' Dishes

 Sliced thin and stir-fried, donkey is one of the great wok-tossed dishes of the world.
 The stuff is amazing and tastes like an earthier version of veal.

 A slice of raw horse mane (the fatty flesh and fat beneath the skin that the hair is attached to) with a bit of ginger and soy sauce.
 Fatty umami awesomeness.

 2. Sea Urchin and Lardo Crostini at Marea (New York City)

 Sea urchin with pork fat on toast.
 The dish is insanely simple but has so much flavor.

-1. Goat Butter Burger: AZ Canteen (Minneapolis)
+1. Goat Butter Burger at AZ Canteen (Minneapolis)

-Goat is eaten around the world, but often Americans will hesitate before trying it.
+Goat is eaten around the world, but often, Americans will hesitate before trying it.
 I might be biased, but the goat burger from my food truck, AZ Canteen, is one of the best things I've ever eaten.
 The meat comes from my pal Pat LaFrieda, and the roasted tomatoes, charred onion and pickles add the perfect kick of flavor.